patrickqrim/conbias/README.md

+# ConBias
+This repository contains code for the paper titled "Visual Data Diagnosis and Debiasing with Concept Graphs",to appear in _Advances in Neural Information Processing Systems (NeurIPS), 2024._

+_**Abstract**_ -
+_The widespread success of deep learning models today is owed to the curation of extensive datasets significant in size and complexity.
+However, such models frequently pick up inherent biases in the data during the training process, leading to unreliable predictions.
+Diagnosing and debiasing datasets is thus a necessity to ensure reliable model performance.
+In this paper, we present CONBIAS, a novel framework for diagnosing and mitigating Concept co-occurrence Biases in visual datasets.
+CONBIAS represents visual datasets as knowledge graphs of concepts, enabling meticulous analysis of spurious concept co-occurrences to uncover concept imbalances across the whole dataset.
+Moreover, we show that by employing a novel clique-based concept balancing strategy, we can mitigate these imbalances, leading to enhanced performance on downstream tasks.
+Extensive experiments show that data augmentation based on a balanced concept distribution augmented by CONBIAS improves generalization performance across multiple datasets compared to state-of-the-art methods.
+We will make our code and data publicly available._

 ## Datasets

 We use [Waterbirds](https://github.com/anniesch/jtt/tree/master), [UrbanCars](https://github.com/facebookresearch/Whac-A-Mole), and [Coco-GB](https://github.com/datamllab/Mitigating_Gender_Bias_In_Captioning_System).
 Modify the paths in the scripts below to the location where you have saved these datasets.